Elisabeth Withers-Mendes '94: Dreams in Purple and Blue

 He took me aside and said, "Elisabeth, stand up and hold your palms out."
 I stood up and held my palms out.
 He said, "Every night when you walk out on stage, I want you to hold your palms out, and I want you to listen.
 If you can just do those two things, you'll keep it fresh every night."

 I started thinking, what does "hold your palms out" really mean?
 When we sit and have an interview, sing a song, or whatever, we tend to close our legs, close our arms, everything's closed off.
 We're protecting ourselves, and generally we don't listen.
 But if you walk out on stage and you have your hands out, you're submitting yourself, keeping yourself open to the person talking to you.
 If Celie comes out on stage and says, "Shug, I love you."
 Generally, I'm going to respond, "Celie, I love you too."
-But if she goes, "SHUG, I LOVE YOU!" , I'll say, "Well, Celie, I LOVE YOU TOO!"
+But if she goes, "SHUG, I LOVE YOU!" [in a loud voice], I'll say, "Well, Celie, I LOVE YOU TOO!"
 Things can be different every night.
 Gary's advice has helped me to keep things fresh.
 Listening is the key.

 How did your the Blue Note recording contract come about?